 - An assault involving domestic violence can result in a conviction results in a mandatory lifetime weapons ban.

-Investigation, Strategy and Negotiating Skills
+Clearing the Way for Our Clients: Investigation, Strategy and Negotiating Skills

 Before and during a trial, we at Watson Law Office, P.C., provide a vigorous defense against charges, including felony assault, domestic violence, aggravated assault, aggravated battery, felony battery, assault with a deadly weapon, and misdemeanor assault or battery.
 Many of these charges come down to “he said-she said” evidence, which can be especially difficult for a defendant if the investigating officer takes the other side.
 At times like these, we dig into cases with quality private investigators.
 Our diligent pursuit of physical evidence and witness testimony helps target a just acquittal, deferred prosecution, or dismissal.
 Intensive research, use of expert witnesses, and knowledge of the criminal investigations process are often part of a comprehensive strategy in these cases.
 Our record reflects mastery of negotiating with prosecutors for an outcome that leaves our clients’ future intact.
 To learn more, call today for a free consultation and analysis of your particular case.